skarlekar/smart-quora/README.md

 5. Only administrators can award questions and distribute the reward among the voted answers after the due date.

 ### SmartQuora Assets
-There are two types of Assets represen
+There are two types of Assets modeled in the SmartQuora application.
+They are: Question and Answer.
+Question - A question consists of

 ## Setup Instructions
 ### Installing Hyperledger Fabric on AWS